leaderboardsgg/leaderboard-backend/README.md

 ### Running the Database(s)

 We use Postgres, but have the ability to run .NET's in-memory DB as well instead, which allows quicker debugging.
-If you would like to use the latter, you can set `USE_IN_MEMORY_DB` in your `.env` file to `true`, or not make a `.env` file at all, then skip to the next section.
+If you would like to use the latter, you can set `ApplicationContext__UseInMemoryDb` in your `.env` file to `true`, or not make a `.env` file at all, then skip to the next section.
 If you would like to use the former, follow these instructions:

 As mentioned above, we run Docker containers for the DB.
 After [installing Docker Compose](https://docs.docker.com/compose/install/), run these commands in the project root: